PhoenixHaven/Anticheat-Detections/README.md

 #### Some methods may be outdated, please make an [issue](https://github.com/PhoenixHaven/Anticheat-Detections/issues) if this is true.
 #### Any suggestions and new detections are welcome too, but please mark them as so.

+This is Work In Progress and will be worked on in the future.

 Now without further ado; here's a table of all current detections.

 |**Anticheat**                       | **Still Updated** |